-Deep within the hallowed halls of San Diego Comic Con, the year of 2019, the honorable director Taika Waititi (Thor: Ragnarok) took the stage and bestowed the greatest of honors.
+Deep within the hallowed halls of San Diego Comic-Con, in the year 2019, the honorable director Taika Waititi (Thor: Ragnarok) took the stage and bestowed the greatest of honors.
 A woman, whom many Marvel fans may have forgotten about, was deemed worthy of wielding the mighty Mjolnir.
 The world was awestruck.

 Actress Natalie Portman has played the character Jane Foster in the MCU almost since the beginning, but the character had her last major appearance back in 2013’s Thor: The Dark World.
-Since then she has been referenced in films like Thor: Ragnarok, and even filmed a bit of new footage for Avengers Endgame (which wound up in the cutting room floor).
-So when Taika Waititi knelt upon the stage and handed Natalie Portman a hammer larger than her head, it was unexpected to say the least.
+Since then she has been referenced in films like Thor: Ragnarok and even filmed a bit of new footage for Avengers Endgame (which wound up on the cutting room floor).
+So when Taika Waititi knelt upon the stage and handed Natalie Portman a hammer larger than her head, it was unexpected, to say the least.

 Given the general absence of Jane Foster from the MCU as of late, it is difficult to know what to expect from Thor: Love and Thunder.
 Luckily there is somewhere we, and Mr. Waititi can look for inspiration.
 These are some of Jane Foster’s best plot points and moments as The Mighty Thor.
 We can only hope they will be included.

 Be warned, should Thor: Love and Thunder choose to take this route, potential spoilers may lay ahead.

 It’s always great to start things out on a high note.
 So, of course, this chapter of Jane Foster’s story begins with a degenerative, and most probably terminal cancer diagnosis.
 As the arc goes on, and her illness progresses, it is used as a way to show the stubbornness of us mere mortals and to contrast a frail human and a powerful goddess.
 It is also used to bring Jane and Thor Odinson closer together.